Chill on Park: Neighborhood Destination and Tik-cool o-YUM! — Jewish Journal

 For anyone who comes in, the hand-drawn decorations and upscale reclaimed wood décor make Chill inviting and comfortable for the diverse community.

 “We had a vision,” Alan explained, “of a young and fresh, but homey and classy place.
 Like a renovated Victorian home in the neighborhood.”
+On the main chalkboard wall, words like “community” and “faith” reveal the values behind and throughout the shop.

 “We want to be part of the fabric of the community,” Alan says.
 “We want people to feel that this is their place.”